 The world has an amazing array of plants and animals.
 It is vital for the sake of these biospheres that we work to protect them from the harmful effects of climate change.
 However, for some species we are acting too late, as they are already extinct.
 The International Union for Conservation of Nature (IUCN) estimates that there are 882 plants and animals that are extinct , but this statistic doesn’t tell the whole story.

 The first officially recognised mammalian extinction (extinction of a mammal) was that of the Bramble Cay melomys in 2019.
 These small creatures were only know to have lived on a tiny island near the coast of Papua New Guinea, which due to rising sea levels has shrunk their habitat by nearly 97% .
 This area of the world, known as the Torres Strait, sea levels are rising at almost twice the global average rate, endangering many more habitats and hence the species that live there .

 The Bramble Cay melomys represents a sad milestone in tracked extinctions, but with extinction science it is often hard to trace, or accurately determine species numbers.
 Many of the estimated extinctions that occur are in species that haven’t officially been found or named, but are identified later through museum and scientific records.
-So far scientists have been able to identify at least 1.9 million animal species and 450,000 plant species, but suggest that there are possibly millions more yet to be named .
+So far, scientists have been able to identify between 1.9 and 2.16 million animal species and 450,000 plant species, but suggest that there are possibly millions more yet to be named .